cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CO3D MISSION SIMULATOR-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Provide the client with powerful tools for analyzing programming alternatives over large horizons
+* Provide the client with efficient tools for analyzing programming alternatives over long horizons
 * Provide an ability to understand mission issues
-* Earth observation mission programming experience
+* Experience in Earth observation mission programming
 * Development of mission simulators optimized in terms of calculation time.
 * Responsiveness to customer needs.